MikelDelTio/gopher-notebook/notes/composite-types.md

 ## Interfaces

-The following page hosts the best practises and conventions about Go interfaces.
+The following section hosts the best practises and conventions about Go interfaces.

-### Naming
+### Interfaces - Naming

 Not by obligation but by convention, one method interfaces are named with the name of the method ending in "er".
 Avoid the temptation of using ```I``` prefix or ```Interface``` suffix, since Go bets on an idiomatic style that favors the